solliancenet/microsoft-mysql-developer-guide/06_Securing/06_01_Networking.md

 As just discussed, Azure Databsae for MySQL offerings support public connectivity by default, however, most organizations will want to utilize private connectivity which limits access to Azure virtual networks and resources.

-To limit access to an Azure Database for MySQL instance to internal Azure resources, enable [Private Link](https://docs.microsoft.com/azure/mysql/concepts-data-access-security-private-link) on the instance.
-Private Link will ensure that the MySQL instance will be assigned a private IP rather than a public IP address and will only be accessible to Azure connected resources.

 > **Note:** There are many other [basic Azure Networking considerations](https://docs.microsoft.com/azure/mysql/concepts-data-access-and-security-vnet) that must be taken into account that are not the focus of this guide.

 ### Virtual Network Hierarchy